-GameStop up another 60%, amateur interest shows no sign of abating
+GameStop stock doubles again with no let-up in amateur interest

 Powered by

+But some hedge funds have refused to budge from their bearish bets, with FIS' Analytics data showing investors had piled on $2.2 billion in bearish bets on GameStop - a whopping 20% of its market capitalization.

-Meanwhile in Europe, shares of Evotec and Varta jumped on a chatter that Melvin Capital Management was being forced to unwind its short positions to cover losses on its other bearish bets, including GameStop.
+Meanwhile in Europe, shares of Evotec and Varta jumped on chatter that Melvin Capital Management was being forced to unwind its short positions to cover losses on its other bearish bets, including GameStop.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-(Reporting by Thyagaraju Adinarayan; editing by Sujata Rao)
+(Reporting by Thyagaraju Adinarayan in London and Sruthi Shankar and Aaron Saldanha in Bengaluru; editing by Sujata Rao and Anil D'Silva)